robertchase/fsm/doc/FSM.md

 The directive-type is case insensitive, although, upper case helps legibility.
 The argument values *are* case sensitive.

-Leading white space is ignored, although it can help distingish between different parts of the file.
+Leading white space is ignored, although it can help distinguish between different parts of the file.

 ## Directives